Prostate Cancer Screening: A Guide for Men

 Far too many men are then rushed into surgery to remove the prostate (called a prostatectomy), which could cause more problems than it solves for low-risk prostate cancers, he says.
 The side effects of even the most accurate prostate cancer removals (whether open surgeries or robotic-assisted surgeries) can include temporary or long-term incontinence (inability to control urine flow); temporary or longer-term inability to have or maintain an erection; and/or complications of surgery.

-Improved options for screening
+Improved options for prostate cancer screening

 Prostate cancer risk “calculators,” or risk prediction models, are used to help reduce unnecessary surgeries and procedures.
 A doctor enters data, such as family history, test results, age, race, prior biopsy findings, tumor markers, ultrasound and imaging test results.